netdata/netdata/packaging/installer/UPDATE.md

 We actively develop the open-source Netdata Agent to add new features and remove bugs, and encourage all users to ensure they're using the most up-to-date version, whether that's nightly or major releases.

+> 💡 Looking to reinstall the Netdata Agent to enable a feature or troubleshoot an error during the installation
+> process?
+See our [reinstallation doc](/packaging/installer/REINSTALL.md) for concise reinstallation steps.

 Before you update Netdata using one of the methods below, check to see if your Netdata Agent is already up-to-date by opening the update modal in the dashboard.
 Click the **Update** button in the top navigation to open it.
 The modal tells you whether your Agent is up-to-date or not.